lupyuen/lupyuen.github.io/src/rust6.md

 - TODO: NuttX Workshop Presentation

 In this article we walk through Rushabh's contributions.
-And understand how we're evolving Rust Apps for NuttX...
+And understand how we're evolving __Rust Apps for NuttX__...

+- __Blinking the LED__ in Rust

+- Testing on __QEMU RISC-V Emulator__

+- __Handling Errors__ returned by NuttX

+- TODO: Runs on Linux / macOS / Window

+- TODO: Main Function

+- TODO: Panic Handler

+- TODO: No Crates in NuttX

+- TODO: LED Drivers for NuttX

+- TODO: Daily Build and Test

-TODO: Updating the docker image for CI
+- TODO: Updating the docker image for CI

 # Blink The LED